rohitkumarv2003/Nykaa-Marketing-Campaign/README.md

 ![Campaign Type Summary](Screenshots/campaign-analysis.png)
 *Insight:* _Cost-efficiency comparison across campaign types — flags where spend is high but returns are low._

+For avg College Students in Tier 2 City Customer segment:
+- Avg Acquisition cost is much higher than the ROAS we get through `SEO` so we have to spend less on it and focus on more prominent profitable campaigns
+- Email Marketing and Influencer shows more ROAS in lesser cost.
+So the creative Emails and influencer promotions is actually grabbing more College Students and is profitable in diverse ways.

 ---